spiceai/docs/spiceaidocs/docs/components/data-connectors/index.md

 ## Object Store File Formats
 For data connectors that are object store compatible, if a folder is provided, the file format must be specified with `params.file_format`.

-For individual files, the file format will be inferred, and `params.file_format` is unnecessary.
+If a file is provided, the file format will be inferred, and `params.file_format` is unnecessary.

 File formats currently supported are: